DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 - The maximum number of replicas created is 5 and the minimum is 1
 - The metric used is `nginx.net.request_per_s` and the scope is `kube_container_name: nginx`.
 Note that this metric format corresponds to the Datadog one.

-Every 30 seconds (this can be configured) Kubernetes queries the DCA to get the value of this metric and autoscales proportionally if necessary.
+Every 30 seconds (this can be configured) Kubernetes queries the Datadog Cluster Agent to get the value of this metric and autoscales proportionally if necessary.
 For advanced use cases, it is possible to have several metrics in the same HPA, as you can see [in the Kubernetes horizontal pod autoscale documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-multiple-metrics) the largest of the proposed value will be the one chosen.

 Now, let's create the NGINX deployment: